A priori bounds for geodesic diameter. Part III. A Sobolev-Poincar\'e inequality and applications to a variety of geometric variational problems: Introduction

-and $\| \updelta W \|$~is absolutely continuous with respect to~$\| W \|$. \end{hypotheses} The displayed equation is equivalent to requiring $\| B \| \leq \| W \|$.
+The displayed inequality is equivalent to requiring $\| B \| \leq \| W \|$.
+It implies that the geometric boundary of $V$ is contained in $W$ but not necessarily equal to $W$.
 There are good geometric reasons to consider the stronger condition

-It may be seen as the boundary part of Almgren's concept (see~\cite[Subsection~{4-3}]{MR0190856}) of \emph{regular} pair~$(V,W)$.
-The condition is also employed by Ekholm, White, and Wienholtz (see~\cite[Section~7]{MR1888799}).
-For our present purposes, the slightly weaker condition will be sufficient.
-Finally, the last condition in Hypothesis~\ref{hyp:boundary} excludes the presence of boundary for~$W$. \begin{footnote} {This condition is evidently natural from the differential geometric point of view.
-However, following Almgren's original approach to compactness (see~\cite[Theorem 10.8]{Almgren:Vari}), one might also study tuples $(V_0, \ldots, V_m)$ consisting of $i$~dimensional varifolds~$V_i$ such that $V_{i-1}$ controls the boundary behaviour of $V_i$ for $i>0$.
-This would include $m$~dimensional cubes, for instance.} \end{footnote}
+which may be seen as the boundary part of F.\ Almgren's concept of \emph{regular pair $(V,W)$} described in \cite[Subsection {4-3}]{MR0190856}.
+This stronger condition is also employed by T.\ Ekholm, B.\ White, and D.\ Wienholtz in \cite[Section 7]{MR1888799}.
+For our present purposes, the weaker condition will be sufficient.
+Finally, the last condition in the Hypotheses \ref{hyp:boundary} excludes the presence of boundary for $W$. \footnote{ This condition is natural from the differential-geometric point of view.
+However, following F.\ Almgren's original approach to compactness (see \cite[Theorem 10.8]{Almgren:Vari}), one might also study tuples $(V_0, \ldots, V_m)$ consisting of $i$ dimensional varifolds $V_i$ such that $V_{i-1}$ controls the boundary behaviour of $V_i$ for $i>0$.
+This would include $m$ dimensional cubes, for instance.}